ddhartma/Around-The-World-Classifier/README.md

 - a third  CNN based classifier with a layer combination of three times 'Conv-ReLU-MaxPool'.
 This approach should be deeply enough for sufficient feature extraction and for an appropriate image size/feature reduction.
 The goal of this CNN will be to filter peronalized images, e.g. to identify images of yourself.

 ## Setup Instructions <a name="setup"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Let's get a copy of this repo and run it on your local machine for development and testing purposes.

 ### Prerequisites: Installation of Python via Anaconda and Command Line Interaface
 - Install [Anaconda](https://www.anaconda.com/distribution/).
 Install Python 3.7 - 64 Bit
-- You need a Command Line Interface (CLI).
-If you are a Window user install [git](https://git-scm.com/)).
-Under Mac OS use the pre-installed Terminal.
+- If you need a Command Line Interface (CLI) you could use [git](https://git-scm.com/) for example.
 - Upgrade Anaconda via
 ```
 $ conda upgrade conda